programminghistorian/ph-submissions/lessons/basic-text-processing-in-r.md

 digitized text.
 Common examples include letters, newspaper articles, personal notes, diary entries, legal documents and transcribed speeches.
-While some stand-alone software applications provide tools for analyzing text data, the flexibility of working within a programming language is eventually needed in order to harness the full power of a corpus of text documents.
+While some stand-alone software applications provide tools for analyzing text data, a programming language offers increased flexibility to analyze a corpus of text documents.
 In this tutorial users are guided through the basics of text analysis within the R programming language.
-Using no annotation tools more complex than a simple tokenizer, users are shown how to:
+The approach involves only using a tokenizer that parses text into elements such as words, phrases and sentences.
+Users will be able to:

-- do exploratory analyses to check for errors and detect high-level patterns;
+- employ exploratory analyses to check for errors and detect high-level patterns;
 - apply basic stylometric methods over time and across authors;
-- approach document summarization to give a high-level description of the elements in a corpus.
+- approach document summarization to provide a high-level description of the elements in a corpus.

-All of these will be demonstrated on a real dataset from the text of every State of the Union Addresses given by a United States President.[^2]
+All of these will be demonstrated on a dataset from the text of United States President State of the Union Addresses.[^2]

 We assume that users have only a very basic understanding of the R programming language.
 The 'R Basics with Tabular Data' article by Taryn Dewar[^1]